developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/input/simulscan/index.md

 * Line feed
 * Carriage return

+**Log directory –** used to change the default folder path (`/storage/emulated/0/simulscan/logs`) for storing the SimulScan logs on the device. **Note**: SimulScan logging is enabled/disabled by the SimulScan template in use; logging is not controlled by DataWedge.

+**Timestamp –** Enable/disable automatic insertion of a timestamp (`yyyy-MM-dd HH:mm:ss`) along with acquired data.

 ### SimulScan Notes

 * **DataWedge concatenates all text captured through SimulScan** into a single string and performs processing on that string.